 This is a “set it and forget it” kind of task, so I figured we might as well start here.
 If you are looking for ways to market your wedding business, look for free places you can add your business information to.
 Certain wedding planning sites like WeddingWire or One Wed will give you a free listing.

 When you list your business on these sites, prepare to be pitched to advertise with them.
 This is NOT something I recommend for most businesses, but we will save that for another day!
-In the meantime, you can also look outside the wedding industry and list your business on Yelp, Yellow Pages, Better Business Bureau – the list is ENDLESS.
-A quick google search will give you more than enough places to create a free listing for your business.
+In the meantime, you can also look outside the wedding industry and list your business on Yelp, Yellow Pages, and Better Business Bureau – the list is ENDLESS.
+A quick Google search will give you more than enough places to create a free listing for your business.

 As business owners, we typically know where most of our couples are finding us.
 Although I recommend focusing for the most part on what's already working, you never know how many couples are falling through the cracks because they started their wedding vendor search somewhere you weren't expecting!

-As an added bonus, sometimes these free listings will link back to your website which helps with your overall SEO!
+As an added bonus, sometimes these free listings will link back to your website, which helps with your overall SEO!
 This brings me to my next point…

 2. Put Time into SEO